isabella232/SC_RomainPouclet/For Instructor/05-swiftgen-script.md

 * Platform: iOS 11
 * Editor: Xcode 9

-## Introduction

-## Talking head
+## Introduction - Talking head

-Congratulations on making it this far!
-Your application is now working well and a lot of people are curious about your favourite social network.
-There is only one problem: they don’t all speak English!
+Bonjour, C'est Romain!
+Is your application supporting multiple languages?

 Localization is a very complex topic and the complexity increases when you add new localizations.

+In fact, the word itself is so complex, it's actually written L10N because people don't know where to put the z!

 For that reason, there are a couple of things you need to think about.